Total Credits: 6 Category I CEs

 This workshop will build on foundational knowledge and incorporate clinical considerations and specific interventions for treating someone with borderline personality disorder (BPD).
 A diagnosis of BPD is one of the most complex and clinically challenging ones within the realm of personality disorders and mental health conditions.
 This workshop will explore the link between trauma and psychosocial factors within individuals diagnosed with BPD.
 Some of the key issues discussed will include: setting boundaries, splitting, pharmacology, and various treatment options.
 Participants will be able to identify the best treatment modalities for treating someone with BPD.
 This is an interactive workshop with ample opportunity for learning through case conceptualization and small group activities and discussions.

-Ms. Cruz is a graduate of the Catholic University of America with a B.A. in psychology and received her Master of Social Work, specializing in mental health and addiction, from the University of Maryland School of School Work.
-In 2014 she completed an advanced two-year post-graduate Forensic Social Work Certification through the University of Maryland Continuing Education Department.
-In 2008 she co-created the Forensic Social Work Committee for NASW and in 2010 became the sole chair, a position she maintained until 2016, when she resigned due to other professional obligations.
+Ms. Cruz is a graduate of the Catholic University of America with a BA in psychology.
+She received her Master of Social Work, specializing in mental health and addiction, from University of Maryland School of School Work.
+In 2014, she completed an advanced two-year, post-graduate Forensic Social Work Certification through the University of Maryland Continuing Education Department.
+In 2008, she co-created the Forensic Social Work Committee for NASW-MD, and in 2010 she became the sole chair, a position she maintained until 2016, when she resigned due to other professional obligations.
 She continues to advocate for legislative changes.
-Under her leadership, the committee successfully hosted two national forensic social work conferences and advocated for various legislative bills and reform.
-She maintains various professional memberships and affiliations.
+She maintains various professional memberships and affiliations and has been a professor at University of Maryland School of Social Work (Shady Grove and Baltimore campus) and has taught at Catholic University of America Social Work Graduate School.

 AGENDA: